 Plan your trip – How to get to Runde Island in Norway

 You can get all the way to Runde by car.
-From road E39, you can get to Runde Island by following road 653 to road 61 and 654.
-If you are coming from Ålesund, parts of the journey are with a ferry.
+From road E39, you can get to Runde Island by following road 653 to roads 61 and 654.
+If you are coming from Ålesund, parts of the journey are by ferry.
+Runde Island is a perfect place to visit if you are doing a road trip to the western coast of Norway.

 It is possible to get to Runde by public transport, although this requires some planning and can be pretty time-consuming.
 However, if you have the time and are flexible, travelling by public transport is possible.
 You can take a bus from Ålesund to Fosnavåg and catch bus 331 to Runde.